-4. To exit mail, enter a period on a blank line.
-At the Cc: prompt, enter any additional names to whom you wish to forward a mail message.
+4. To exit mail, type a period (.) on a blank line.
+At the Cc: prompt, type any additional names to whom you wish to forward a mail message.

 To Forward All Mail

 Use the following steps to forward all your mail to another person.